 Strong demand plus limited inventory and limited space to grow will guarantee appreciation of any property you buy in the Boston real estate market.
-While 2020 will see home prices across the country increase between 2% and 6%, Boston will be at the upper end of that range.
+Prices are going to appreciate in 2021 by 6-8%.
 This is only a continuation of the steady property increases seen since the 2008 property crash.
 This is partly because the market is so built-up already that land prices are high.

 Then there’s the fact it can take a long time to get approval to build up.
 Boston’s mayor is facing flak for wanting to waive the building height rule just once.
 Ironically, the Boston shadow law that limits the height of buildings in the Boston housing market has the greatest impact on the downtown areas where people most want to see a tall apartment and condo towers built.

 The increase in mortgage interest rates is putting pressure on home buyers, limiting what they can afford.
 This in turn is leading to home builders to cut prices on new properties.
 According to the Washington Post, Boston home builders are cutting the price of properties on the market by 6%.
 If you have financing or the cash to invest in the Boston real estate market, you can’t pass up a deal like this.

 Boston's Rental Market